 Obviously the larger and more destructive your bullet, the more meat you’ll lose at the entry and exit points.

 If you are hunting with a bow, the chest cavity and heart is a prime place to hit your prey.

 The Lung Shot: Hit a Double Lung Shot for an Extremely Clean Kill

-The Lungs are a prime area to aim for if you are hunting with a bow.
-While bullets can enter and exit the animal, a bow sticks in place making it incredibly hard for the deer to breathe, and will save you tracking headaches.
+The lungs are a prime aiming point if you are a bowhunter.
+While bullets can enter and exit the animal, a bow sticks in place, making it incredibly hard for the deer to breathe, and will save you tracking headaches.